After the Death

 Once the final goodbyes and death have occurred, it is time to conduct the funeral ritual and handle the person's estate and last wishes.

 An autopsy is a procedure that consists of a thorough medical examination of the deceased's body to determine cause of death and to evaluate any disease or injury that was present.
 The procedure is usually performed by a pathologist ( a specialized variety of medical doctor).
-When a person has died from natural and known causes, an autopsy is generally not required in the United States.
+When a person has died from natural and known causes, an autopsy is generally not required.
 Elective autopsies are performed when the deceased has given permission to donate organs or serve as a volunteer for medical research.

 In cases of sudden death where a cause is not immediately known, or if there is suspicion that the cause might have been unnatural, the medical examiner or coroner has the state appointed power to mandate an autopsy.
 In such instances, the family is not able to decline the procedure.